Can Korkmaz

-Can Korkmaz (born October 21, 1992) is a Turkish professional basketball player for Galatasaray MCT Technic of the Basketbol Süper Ligi (BSL) and the Champions League (BCL).
+Can Korkmaz (born October 21, 1992) is a Turkish professional basketball player for Galatasaray of the Basketbol Süper Ligi (BSL).
 He is a 1.88 m tall 83 kg point guard.

 Professional career

 Korkmaz made his professional debut with Pertevniyal Istanbul, of the Turkish Second Division, during the 2009–10 season.
 He moved to the Turkish club Darussafaka Istanbul for the 2011–12 season.
 He then joined Galatasaray Istanbul.
 With Galatasaray, he won the Turkish Super League championship of the 2012–13 season.
 After that, he moved to Trabzonspor.
 He joined Uşak Sportif in 2015.

 Galatasaray (2016–2017)

 On July 25, 2016, Korkmaz returned to the Turkish Super League club Galatasaray for the 2016–17 season.